-To the sauce, for example, I added sriracha, as I mentioned (because apparently chili garlic sauce isn’t spicy enough by itself), and some pure raw honey for a hint of sweetness.
+I added sriracha for extra spice, and some pure raw honey for a hint of sweetness.

 Spicy Salmon & Broccoli Quinoa Bowl

 Sweet Chili Salmon

 - 1 tbsp sriracha sauce

 - 2 garlic cloves minced (or 1 tsp minced garlic from a jar)

 - 2 heads broccoli roughly 4 cups, cut into florets

 - 1-2 tbsp extra virgin olive oil

 - 2 tsp less-sodium soy sauce